Shuffle/Shuffle-docs/handbook/marketing/video_release.md

 ## Editing
 - Write a script
 - Speak over it
-- Who talks over the video?
+- Mash it together :)

 ## Release
 - Make sure to: